xo-zo/DGM1600-final-project/README.md

 # X # Now, you should remove the unit testing javascript file (if you haven't so so already)
 # X # Update directory structure for better clustering of pages / referencing
-#   # Use one or more of the attached JavaScript files (people.js, starships.js, etc.) to import and manipulate JavaScript objects and arrays of objects gathered from the Star Wars API
+# X # Use one or more of the attached JavaScript files (people.js, starships.js, etc.) to import and manipulate JavaScript objects and arrays of objects gathered from the Star Wars API
-#   # Use your JavaScript skills to extract at least 2 different arrays of data (starships, characters, etc.) from the API and display them on your page in some creative manner.
+# X # Use your JavaScript skills to extract at least 2 different arrays of data (starships, characters, etc.) from the API and display them on your page in some creative manner.
-#   # Using querySelector() or querySelectorAll(), display your array data in a specific portion of your portfolio project page.
+# X # Using querySelector() or querySelectorAll(), display your array data in a specific portion of your portfolio project page.
 #   # Push your updated code to your GitHub site and submit your commit URL.
 #   # Hook up Netlify to your GitHub repo and submit your Netlify deployed site URL.